-The goodwill amounted to \$126,315 thousand for the group arising from the acquisition of APS at January 1, 2020 is mainly attributed to utilizing the current capacity of APS, so that diversification of products is achieve for the Group.
+The goodwill amounted to THB 125,176 thousand for the group arising from the acquisition of APS at January 1, 2020 is mainly attributed to utilizing the current capacity of APS, so that diversification of products is achieve for the Group.
 According to IFRS 36, impairment test on goodwill arise from business combination should at least be performed annually.
 For the purposes of impairment testing, goodwill is allocated to each of the Group's cash-generating units, that are expected to benefit from the synergies of the combination.
 APS itself is a separate cash-generating unit that can generate independent cash inflows; therefore, goodwill is tested for impairment by comparing the recoverable amount of APS with its carrying amount to determine whether an impairment loss should be recognized.

-The Equity Value Analysis Report issued by an expert engaged by the Group upon acquisition had been prepared based on the APS's financial forecast covering 2020 to 2024.
+On October 31, 2021, the external expert report regarding to asset impairment test issued by an expert engaged by the Group had been prepared based on the APS's financial forecast covering 2022 to 2026.
 The projection of operating revenue over the forecast period was made based on the geographical location and product types.
-Therefore, the consolidated financial statements mainly evaluate and illustrate whether the actual operating revenue and gross profit margin achieves the forecast operating revenue and gross profit margin for the year ended December 31, 2020.
-For the year ended December 31, 2020, the actual operating revenue was higher than projected; however, the gross profit margin was lower than the forecast due to the increase of the price of raw material during second half of 2020.
+Therefore, the consolidated financial statements mainly evaluate and illustrate whether the actual operating revenue and gross profit margin achieves the forecast operating revenue and gross profit margin for the year ended December 31, 2021.
+For the year ended December 31, 2021, the actual operating revenue was higher than projected; however, the gross profit margin was lower than the forecast due to the increase of the price of raw material at the end of 2020.

-Based on the result of value-in-use calculation, the recoverable amount of APS of \$444,221 thousand, which is approximate to the book value.
+Based on the result of value-in-use calculation, the recoverable amount of APS of THB 498,307 thousand, which is higher in comparison to the book value.
 Therefore, no impairment is recognized.